 Students within a minimum standard band will typically be able to display skills in that band and in the band below and display some of the skills in the bands above the minimum standard.

 For more information on interpreting NAPLAN results see Test results.

 About proficient standards

-For each of the three sample assessments, a proficient standard is also defined.
-Proficient standards represent a reasonably challenging level of performance where students need to demonstrate more than the minimal skills expected at that year level.
+For each of the 3 sample assessments, a proficient standard is also defined.
+Proficient standards represent a ‘challenging but reasonable’ level of performance where students need to demonstrate more than the minimal skills expected at that year level.